 Treatments for a prostate enlargement have many potential side effects that can reduce your overall satisfaction with your sex life.
-In most cases, enlarged or inflamed prostate causes painful ejaculation that diminishes the pleasure you get from sex.
+In most cases, enlarged or inflamed prostate causes pain after ejaculation that diminishes the pleasure you get from sex.

 According to one review, the more severe your urinary problems are with BPH, the more likely you’ll be dissatisfied with sex.
 Another study claims that lower urinary tract symptoms spoil the sex lives of men in as much as 46% of men with an enlarged prostate.

-These studies stress that reduced sexual satisfaction is a big concern to men with prostate problems, and should be taken into account when managing their conditions.
+These studies stress that reduced sexual satisfaction is a big concern to men with prostate problems, and men should take this into account when managing their conditions.